 - 3. For each statement, indicate whether it is true or false: - a.
-Protestants usually believe that the Bible is the word of God. - b.
-Protestants believe there are three Gods. - c.
-All Protestants believe that a pastor should always have a specific degree. - d.
-The Sunday church service plays an important role in Protestantism. - e.
-Personal faith is important to Protestants. - f.
-In Pentecostalism, they believe that the Holy Spirit is irrelevant today. - 4.
-Which two forms of baptism exist in Protestant churches and how do they differ?
+Protestants usually believe that the Bible is the word of God.
+TRUE - b.
+Protestants believe there are three Gods.
+NOT TRUE - c.
+All Protestants believe that a pastor should always have a degree.
+NOT TRUE - d.
+The Sunday church service plays an important role in Protestantism.- TRUE - e.
+Personal faith is important to Protestants.
+TRUE - f.
+In Pentecostalism, they believe that the Holy Spirit is irrelevant today. - NOT TRUE